giantswarm/docs/src/content/advanced/gitops/index.md

 ### Installing managed apps

 It is just as easy to install managed apps in existing workload clusters.
-In this part of the guide we will assume you have completed previous steps and have both an organization and a cluster running.
+In this part of the guide we will assume you have completed the previous steps and have both an organization and a cluster running.

 File structure